Symi sailing holidays

 In heavy seas the depths are further reduced by wave heights!

-In the NE cove, locally known as Ormos Taviri (but unnamed on most charts) anchor in 3 – 5 m; open to N – E winds; white square house ashore; disembarkation quay on the S side.
-Lat Long
+In the NE cove, locally known as Ormos Taviri (but unnamed on most charts) anchor in 3 – 5 m Lat Long ; open to N – E winds; white square house ashore; disembarkation quay on the S side.

 Emporios

-Nimborio(s) - Νημποριώς or Emporios - Εμπορειός is a large open bay with large depths.
+Nimborió(s) - Νημποριώς or Emporiós - Εμπορειός is a large open bay with large depths.
 Therefore you will mostly find superyachts and megayachts here, which use the bay as an anchorage to Symi port, offering more privacy for the affluent owners.

-Ideally take a line to the North shore Lat Long near the white Monastery of Saint Mercurius (note the pigeonhole windows).
+Ideally take a line to the north shore Lat Long near the white Monastery of Saint Mercurius (note the pigeonhole windows).

 Wide open to N – E.

-The coastal road that winds all along the South shore is a conspicuous ugly scare.
+The coastal road that winds all along the south shore is a conspicuous ugly scare.

 As the name reflects, the bay was in ancient times the commercial harbour: from Ancient Greek ἐμπόριον (empórion, “trading station” or “market”), compare Chalki Emporios.